Breast Augmentation for Washington, D.C.

-A breast augmentation is a surgical procedure in which the breasts are enlarged using implants comprised of silicone and saline.
-Breast augmentation has been performed safely with very high patient satisfaction for more than 50 years.
-If you have small breasts or breasts that have become smaller after pregnancy or weight loss, you may be a candidate for breast enlargement through a surgical procedure called Washington DC Breast Augmentation.
-Patients may view before and after photos on this site or during a consultation.
+Breast augmentation is a surgical procedure in which the breasts are enlarged using implants comprised of silicone and saline.
+This procedure has been performed safely with very high patient satisfaction for more than 50 years.
+If you have small breasts or breasts that have become smaller after pregnancy or weight loss, you may be a candidate for breast augmentation at our practice serving the Washington, D.C., area.

 Your Breast Augmentation Journey